 Our fair city.

 1987 is when I started listening, but I only listen to radio in the car so I have caught them irregularly but often for 25 years.
 Love the show.
-The Puzzlers used to actually be about cars then they just settled into logic puzzles quite some time ago."If you want a guarantee, buy a toaster."--Clint Eastwood
+The Puzzlers used to actually be about cars then they just settled into logic puzzles quite some time ago.“Leap of faith – yes, but only after reflection”

 What a shame.
 I'll be the first to admit I took this show for granted over the last 5 or so years.